AlextheYounga/us-federal-code/usc/title-33-navigation-and-navigable-waters/chapter-36-water-resources-development/frontmatter.md

 2330c.
 Aquatic ecosystem restoration.

+2330d.
+Public recreational amenities in ecosystem restoration projects.

 2331.
 Use of continuing contracts for construction of certain projects.

 2331a.
 Initiating work on separable elements.

 2332.
-Flood mitigation and riverine restoration program.
+Shoreline and riverine protection and restoration.

 2333.
 Irrigation diversion protection and fisheries enhancement assistance.